arciisine/vscode-chronicler/README.md

 * `chronicler.dest-folder` - This is the output folder for all recordings, defaults to `$HOME/Recordings`
 * `chronicler.recording-defaults` - These are the default parameters for recording, this supports the following:
   * `port: number` - The telnet port used by vlc, defaults to `8088`
+  * `cursorImage?: string` - The path to image to use for the cursor during recording, setting a blank value will use the operating system icon.
+By default we use a standard icon `images/icon-24.png`.
   * `duration?: number` - How long to record for, defaults to `0` which is indefinite
   * `fps: number` - Number of frames per second, defaults to `12`
   * `transcode?: object` - Configuration parameters to pass to the VLC transcode process
   * `flags?: object` - Configuration flags to pass to the VLC process
 * `chronicler.debug` - Run the plugin in debug mode, provides more information when running vlc

 ## Animated GIFs